amtoaer

 Jellyfin Basic Tutorial

 Jellyfin is an excellent local media library management tool.
-I have heard of it before, but I have never actually used it.
+I have heard about it before, but I haven't actually used it.
 Recently, I tried using it to manage the resources in my local 1TB hard drive and realized how primitive my previous anime-watching operations were...
 So I decided to write an article to document my exploration of Jellyfin and hopefully provide some insignificant help to newcomers in this area.

 What is Local Media Library Management?#